Ants on any plant are never a good sight. They can multiply very quickly, which means that they can cover the whole plant in a very short time.

 In this case, the constant tunneling can remove part of the soil surrounding the roots which can cause them to be much less effective in absorbing water and nutrients from the soil.
 Soon the plant will start suffering from a lack of nutrients and water.

-Benefits of ants to basil plant
+Benefits of ants to the basil plant

 While we have discussed above the issues your basil or you can have with ants, they are beneficial as well as discussed below.

-Ants control pest population
+1. Ants control the pest population

 Like other beneficial insects such as the ladybug or green lacewings, ants also help control the population of pests by eating off the eggs or the young of the pests or disturbing them while feeding.